 28th – Two Common Sandpipers and 6 Common Terns at Island Barn Reservoir. c50 Swifts there but hirundine numbers much reduced from the last few days.
 Garden Warbler at Molesey Heath.

 29th – Garden Warbler at Chessington.
-Temminck’s Stint and 2 Little Ringed Plovers at Chelsea/Lambeth Reservoir.
+Temminck’s Stint and 2 Little Ringed Plovers at Walton Reservoir.